um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 ## Using notebooks via SSH tunnel and interactive jobs
 ---

-Any Python installation that has jupyter notebooks installed can be used for the simple notebook interface.
-Most often, activity on login nodes of HPC systems is limited, so first an interactive batch job should be started.
-Then, in the interactive job, users would start a jupyter notebook server and use an SSH tunnel to connect to it from a local Web browser.
+Any Python installation with Jupyter Notebooks installed can be used to launch the simple notebook interface.
+Since activity on HPC login nodes is usually restricted, you should first start an interactive batch job.
+Within the interactive session, you will start a Jupyter Notebook server and use an SSH tunnel to connect to it from your local web browser.

 After logging on to Grex as usual, issue the following __salloc__ command to start an [interactive job](running-jobs/interactive-jobs):